-Ensure that checks, such as electricity and gas safety checks, and any necessary work to the setting premises are carried out annually and records are kept.
+Ensure that checks, such as electricity and gas safety checks, and any necessary work to the setting premises are carried out annually (or as defined by legislation) and records are kept.

-Termly Review of Practice
+Review of Practice

 The CEO will be responsible for convening a Joint Risk Assessment, which may include Senior Practitioners, Centre Manager, Health and Safety leads and members of the Trustee Board.
 This will include: